by Matt Slick

 Gen. 2:17, “but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you shall surely die.”

-We know that when Adam ate the forbidden fruit, he did not physically die on that day.
-In fact, he lived for hundreds of years afterwards.
+We know that when Adam ate the forbidden fruit that he did not physically die on that day.
+In fact, he lived for hundreds of years afterward.
 So, what death was it that God was referring to?
 It was spiritual death, separation from God.
 As physical death is the separation between body and soul, spiritual death is separation between God and man.

 - Rom.
 5:21, “that, as sin reigned in death, even so grace might reign through righteousness to eternal life through Jesus Christ our Lord.”

 - Rom.
 8:13, “for if you are living according to the flesh, you must die; but if by the Spirit you are putting to death the deeds of the body, you will live.”

 - Rom.
 6:16, “Do you not know that when you present yourselves to someone as slaves for obedience, you are slaves of the one whom you obey, either of sin resulting in death, or of obedience resulting in righteousness?”

 - 2 Tim.
 1:10, “but now has been revealed by the appearing of our Savior Christ Jesus, who abolished death, and brought life and immortality to light through the gospel.”

 As you can see, death and life are contrasted, and in each case, it is a contrast between spiritual death and spiritual life.
 This is how Paul often wrote.